 CBSE Class 11 English Hornbill Chapter- 1 Important Questions - The Portrait of a Lady

+Important Questions for CBSE Class 11 English Hornbill Chapter 1 - The Portrait of a Lady are provided here on Vedantu.
 The Important Questions For Class 11 English Hornbill Chapter 1 PDF help students prepare for their examinations in an orderly manner.
 These Class 11 English Chapter 1 Important Questions are written in a simple and easy-to-comprehend way, by the subject-matter experts at Vedantu to enable students to get a fair idea of the story.
-The Portrait of a Lady Class 11 Important Questions PDF provides a conceptual understanding of the chapter, and a rough idea of the types of questions that they can expect in the exams.
-Class 11 English Hornbill Chapter 1 Important Questions can be downloaded for free.
+The Portrait of a Lady Class 11 Important Questions PDF provides a conceptual understanding of the chapter and a rough idea of the types of questions that they can expect in the exams.
+Class 11 English Hornbill Chapter 1 Important Questions can be downloaded from Vedantu for free.

-Study Important Questions for Class 11 English Chapter 1- The Portrait of a Lady
+Study Important Questions for Class 11 English Hornbill Chapter 1- The Portrait of a Lady

 A.Very Short Answer Questions 1 Mark